just-kev10/Feed-Reader-Testing/README.md

 # Instruction
 1. Download this repository
 2. Open index.html in your browser to see the results
-3. Make sure jasmine options do not have a random test order.
-4. The suites and test are located on jasmine/spec/feedreader.js
+3. The suites and test are located on jasmine/spec/feedreader.js

 # Contributing